Romerico234/Operating-Systems/notes/(06) CPU Scheduling/cpu-scheduling.md

 > SJF is essentially a special case of Priority Scheduling.
 In SJF, the priority is the **inverse of the predicted next CPU burst time** (shorter jobs are treated as higher priority).

-**Problem:** Starvation as kow-priority processes may never get CPU time if higher-priority processes keep arriving.
+**Problem:** Starvation as low-priority processes may never get CPU time if higher-priority processes keep arriving.

 **Solution:** Aging &mdash; as time progres, gradually increase the priority of processes that wait in the system for a long time so that low-priority processes eventually execute.